UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailInvoiceDetail.md

 NewUnibeeApiBeanDetailInvoiceDetailWithDefaults instantiates a new UnibeeApiBeanDetailInvoiceDetail object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBillingCycleAnchor

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetBillingCycleAnchor() int64`

+GetBillingCycleAnchor returns the BillingCycleAnchor field if non-nil, zero value otherwise.

+### GetBillingCycleAnchorOk

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetBillingCycleAnchorOk() (*int64, bool)`

+GetBillingCycleAnchorOk returns a tuple with the BillingCycleAnchor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBillingCycleAnchor

+`func (o *UnibeeApiBeanDetailInvoiceDetail) SetBillingCycleAnchor(v int64)`

+SetBillingCycleAnchor sets BillingCycleAnchor field to given value.

+### HasBillingCycleAnchor

+`func (o *UnibeeApiBeanDetailInvoiceDetail) HasBillingCycleAnchor() bool`

+HasBillingCycleAnchor returns a boolean if a field has been set.

+### GetCreateFrom

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetCreateFrom() string`

+GetCreateFrom returns the CreateFrom field if non-nil, zero value otherwise.

+### GetCreateFromOk

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetCreateFromOk() (*string, bool)`

+GetCreateFromOk returns a tuple with the CreateFrom field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreateFrom

+`func (o *UnibeeApiBeanDetailInvoiceDetail) SetCreateFrom(v string)`

+SetCreateFrom sets CreateFrom field to given value.

+### HasCreateFrom

+`func (o *UnibeeApiBeanDetailInvoiceDetail) HasCreateFrom() bool`

+HasCreateFrom returns a boolean if a field has been set.

 ### GetCryptoAmount